rombrew/phobia/doc/InputPulseWidth.md

 ## Overview

 This page describes the configuration of RC servo pulse width input interface.

 ## Hardware

 The signal is fed to PPM pin.
 It is 5v-tolerant.
-You can use +5v output and GND.
+You can also use +5v output and GND.

 ## Configuration